DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 8.md

 ### **Explanation:**

-- `revertibleRandom()`: This function returns a random UInt64 value generated using a Verifiable Random Function (VRF).
-The generated random number is cryptographically secure and unpredictable.
+- The revertibleRandom function utilizes VRF to generate a random, unpredictable number.
+Think of it as rolling a super secure die!
-- `(randomNumber % 100) + 1`: This expression ensures that the generated random number falls within the range of 1 to 100, making it suitable for representing experience points (XP) for a Knight NFT.
+- The expression (randomNumber % X) + 1 takes that random number and scales it down to a range suitable for power increases (replace X with the maximum power value you want for your Knights).

 ### **Putting it to the Test:**